 When most people think of Central Africa, they envision the vibrant culture and diverse ethnic groups that create the quintessential vibe and soul of Africa.
 Less well known are the fantastic birding and wildlife viewing opportunities.
 Cameroon supports over 900 bird species in towering mountain ranges, dense lowland forest, and Sahelian savannas.
-One of the main attractions of this tour is the incredible Red-headed Picathartes; while the walk to get there is not the easiest, a sighting of this bird is a milestone in anyone’s birding career.
-Terrestrial, extremely shy, gregarious, mud-cup nester, and cave-dwelling, it doesn’t get much stranger than this.
+One of the main attractions of this tour is the incredible Red-headed Picathartes; a sighting of this bird is a milestone in anyone’s birding career.
+Terrestrial, extremely shy, gregarious, mud-cup nesting, and cave-dwelling, it doesn’t get much stranger than this.

 The following is a suggested starting itinerary for a Cameroon birding trip.
 We can customize this to the needs of your group.

 Day 1: Douala.
 Our flights arrive in Douala, where we spend two nights.

 Day 2: Sanaga River.
 Starting at the city’s edge, a wholesome stretch of lowland forest is home to starlings, sunbirds, greenbuls, canopy hornbills, and Hartlaub’s Duck—a very scarce rainforest species.
 We also bird the Sanaga River for Preuss’s Cliff Swallow and Gray Pratincole, a dainty and desirable river-bank specialist.